avadapal/usable-otr/README.md

 ```

 ## Usage
-After running the command, enter your IP address and a dedicated port for establishing the communication:
+After building, run the program and enter your IP address and a dedicated port for establishing the communication:

 ![](./assets/images/ip.jpg)